micobo-gmbh/micobo-Security-Token/README.md

 The contracts we call _logic_ contracts are treated as Solidity [_libraries_](https://solidity.readthedocs.io/en/latest/contracts.html?#libraries).
 This means that they are exclusively used to perform tasks for other contracts, in this case the _master_ contracts.

-Even though the master contract (proxy) does not contain any of the variable definitions or functions,
+Even though the master contract does not contain any of the variable definitions or functions,
 it assumes these as its own when using "delegatecall" to use our library/logic contract.

 So i.e. the _userList_ mapping is actually saved in the master contract's storage and we are using the logic contract's functions to alter it.